testfairy/docs/docs/04_iOS_SDK/02_Automatic_Upload_of_dSYM.md

 If while compiling you get the error `Fatal: Can't find .dSYM folder!`, it could be that your project is not configured to generate debug symbols.
 To output debug symbols, enable the option from `Target > Build Options > Debug Information Format`.
 If you don't see option, make sure you're not viewing the `Basic` options; instead, select `All` options.
 You can see the option in the following screenshot

 ![alt](../../img/ios/dsym-upload/enable_dsyms.png)

+### Multiple dSYMs?
+No problem!

+You can upload multiple dSYMs per build.
+Some developers have frameworks developed in-house, and these frameworks make it to the final .IPA file.
+In order to upload dSYM in your framework project, just implement **Run Script** above in your framework's settings.